 As endocrinologist and fasting pioneer Dr. Jason Fung correctly points out, it does not matter whether food increases blood sugar levels as long as it increases insulin levels (Fung 201615).

-The high-calorie cocktail of glucose and fructose breaks every fast.
+The high-calorie cocktail of glucose and fructose breaks your fast.

-The most common sweeteners are aspartame in Diet Coke, acesulfame-K in Coke Zero, and sucralose in Splenda.
+The most common sweeteners are aspartame in Diet Coke, acesulfame potassium in Coke Zero, and sucralose in Splenda.

 None of them provide carbohydrates, proteins, or calories.
 Nevertheless, studies show that they increase insulin levels significantly.